openstack-infra/system-config/modules/openstack_project/files/nodepool/elements/README.rst

 ::

-  bash tools/build-image.sh
+  DISTRO="ubuntu" bash tools/build-image.sh

+See the script for environment variables to set distribution, etc.
-You should be left with a file called devstack-gate-precise.qcow2.
+You should be left with a .qcow2 image file of your selected distribution.

+It is a good idea to set ``TMP_DIR`` to somewhere with plenty of space to avoid the disappointment of a full-disk mid-way through the script run.

 Mounting the image
 ------------------